 “They would be legal to drive, but they shouldn’t be driving,” he said.

-Rep. Kelly Miles, R-Ogden, who supports the bill, said he believes the 0.08 limit “sends a false message” of just how much someone thanks they can drink and stay under that limit.
+Rep. Kelly Miles, R-Ogden, who supports the bill, said he believes the 0.08 limit “sends a false message” of just how much someone thinks they can drink and stay under that limit.

 Opponents to the bill have said it would criminalize otherwise responsible drivers who are not impaired.